-Critics of the leg extension argue it’s bad for your knees because:
+Critics of the leg extension machine argue it’s bad for your knees because:

 1) it loads the quadriceps in a non functional way.

-Let’s deal with each of these points in turn.
+Let’s look at each of these points in turn.

 If you have weak quadriceps, or if you want to improve the strength of your quadriceps, the leg extension will do precisely that.

 The question is, does that strength transfer to everyday activities and sports performance?

 It’s critics contend that strength gained on this machine has no transfer to any task that doesn’t look exactly like a leg extension.